 Understanding the difference between these shows as an artist can help you make informed decisions and make your negotiations more effective.
 Knowing if you are a “hard ticket act” or a “soft ticket act” is instrumental in knowing where you will likely get bookings.
-Having loads of fans and plays online or big festival plays does not instantly convert an artist into being a hard ticket act.
+Having loads of fans and plays online or big festival plays does not instantly convert an artist into a hard-ticket act.
 It’s normally only through repeated, quantifiable history that an act gains “hard ticket” status in a specific city or market.
-Being a hard ticket act is lofty goal for many artists but one that should be reached for in order to create a long term, bootstrapped career that can support an artist and their team for years to come.
+Being a hard ticket act is a lofty goal for many artists but one that should be reached for in order to create a long-term, bootstrapped career that can support an artist and their team for years to come.

 Sales Versus Outlets